bathos/hardcore-xml/src/ast.md

 #### `attDef.matchValue(value)`

-Returns boolean; used internally during `Element` validation to confirm that an attribute value conforms to the attribute definition.
+Returns boolean; used internally during `Element` validation to confirm that an attribute value fully conforms to the attribute definition.

+#### `attDef.matchValueGrammatically(value)`

+Returns boolean; this is a subset of `matchValue` which confirms only that the grammar conforms.
+The distinction is useful because the complete check cannot be performed until the entire document has been parsed, while the grammatical check can be performed immediately.

 ### AttlistDeclaration